Instance Performance Monitoring in AWS

 $ aws ec2 describe-instances --filter Name=tag:Name,Values=myinstance.local

-If the instance id is known:
+If you know the instance id:

 $ aws ec2 describe-instances --instance-ids i-abcd1234